 The ruins of Ardross Castle, dating back to at least the 15th century, occupy a fine defensive coastal position standing high on sandstone cliffs overlooking a sandy beach below.

-In 1068 a Northumbrian knight named Merleswain came to Scotland, and was granted lands in Fife.
-The first mention of Ardross seems to occur in the mid-12th century.
-Merleswain’s grandson, also named Merleswain, was granted a charter of Ardross by William the Lion in the last quarter of the 12th century.
+In 1068 a Northumbrian knight named Merleswain came to Scotland and was granted lands in this area of the south-east coast of Fife, which later passed to his son, Colbán and grandson, also Merleswain, Lord of Kennoway and Ardross.
+The younger Merleswain’s son, another Merleswain, witnessed charters by Richard the Chaplain, Bishop of St Andrews, in the third quarter of the 12th century and was granted a charter of Ardross by William the Lion in the last quarter of the same century.

-Ardross then passes through the second Merleswain’s son, Waldef, to his son, another Merleswain.
-This Merleswain appears to have only had daughters, one of whom, Margaret of Ardross, in the 1280s married (as her second husband) Sir John de Soulis or Soules, who was one of the ambassadors to France who helped arrange the marriage between Alexander III and Yolande de Dreux.
+Margaret of married Hugh de Pearsby, Sheriff of Roxburgh, and in September 1281 granted the lands of Innergelly to Dryburgh Abbey.
+By 1295 she had married again, this time to Sir John de Soulis or Soules, one of the ambassadors to France who helped arrange the marriage between Alexander III and Yolande de Dreux.

 An Andrew de Kandell, possibly a member of the de Candela family of Anstruther, was proprietor of part of Ardross in 1366 however this doesn’t appear to have been the main part of the estate as Burnard granted the lands of Ardross to a William Dishington who is described as Burnard’s heir in a charter of 1368.